What is National Federation of Nurses?

 We take action at the local, state and national level to improve working conditions for nurses and achieve better patient outcomes.
 Our goal is ultimately to create a strong, educated and stable nursing workforce, and, thereby, improve health care delivery in the United States.

 Download the brochure.

 How/why was National Federation of Nurses created?

-Recognizing the need for an alternative option for nurses that centered on the principles of democracy, transparency and equity, the state nurses associations of Montana, New Jersey, New York, Ohio, Oregon and Washington came together to form National Federation of Nurses in December 2008.
+Recognizing the need for an alternative option for nurses that centered on the principles of democracy, transparency and equity, the state nurses associations of Montana, New Jersey, Ohio, Oregon and Washington came together to form National Federation of Nurses in December 2008.